Alonely0/Lariv/README.md

 # Safety

 Miri doesn't complain.
 If you encounter a bug, open an issue please.
-I don't think this is battle-tested enough for being production ready, I can't really promise anything.
-Right now it works wellm but is pretty basic, take a look at the `src/tests.rs` file and judge it by yourself.
-I would like people to review the code and fix any bugs that they might spot.

 # Performance

 Very performant, as far as I am aware of.
 If you have a suggestion for improving performance; I pray you to open a PR please.
-Right now it is on par with dashmap, depending on the day Lariv outperforms dashmap for 2ms and sometimes it's the other way around.
+It is significantly faster than DashMap (see below).

-## Delta of benchmarks in two different days, same state of the computer (no programs opened, etc)
+## Comparison with DashMap, 10000 request per sample

 ### Lariv